Houston teen allegedly pulls gun, fatally shoots another in game of 'No Lackin'

 The suspect originally told police that he and the victim were arguing and that he shot Johnson in self-defense, authorities told KPRC.

-But since then, a witnessed stepped forward to say this was a “No Lackin’" challenge that ended in tragedy, the station reported.
+But since then, a witnessed stepped forward to say this was a “No Lackin’" challenge that ended in a shooting, the station reported.